How to do business in the Philippines

 Manila is not the place to be in the Philippines.
 Traffic is unbelievably bad, and there are no good public transportation methods to keep the masses off the road.
 Cabs will rip you off if you don’t know the fair pricing.

 If you land in Manila, check it out, and then get out of the city as soon as you can.
 There are plenty of other places that are more picturesque, less crowded, and have similar business opportunities.

 As a whole, the Philippines feels more like South America than Asia.
 Everyone speaks English, and Tagalog is about 20% Spanish (left over from the Spanish conquerors) and it the environment is more akin to Belize than China or Thailand.

 The Philippines is a beautiful country, but it has a good deal of poverty in most places.
 Your money will likely go far when converted into the Philipino Peso, or PHP and it’s quite easy to live well in the Philippines.

 The Philippines absolutely ripe for business, and it has all the pieces to the puzzle, but no one seems to have figured out how to put them all together.
 People don’t seem very serious, and the vibe of the country is very blasé.

-The Philippines has gained recent momentum as a spot for internet entreprenuers, as the citizens are decent with computers, plugged in to western society, and can speak English, and are mostly college educated.
+The Philippines has gained recent momentum as a spot for internet entrepreneurs, as the citizens are decent with computers, plugged into western society, and can speak English, and are mostly college educated.
 It is typical for Pinoy to begin university at age 16 or 17.

 Business in the Philippines isn’t fully fleshed out, in that it still feels young and full of potential.
 It seems like the only markets thriving at the moment are outsourcing – call centers, and other internet based content like writing, or SEO.
 I’ve found where they really excel are lower level task management, research, and basic English writing that doesn’t requisite much creativity.
 For developers or higher level computer programming, look elsewhere.